 Early works in the exhibition include paintings, drawings and never-before-seen chemigrams, which show the expressionist roots of Ikemura’s style; direct, powerful and clear.
 ‘For the chemigrams I had to paint in the darkness.
 It’s about the not knowing. (…) I felt a lot of freedom for the imagination at that time’ (Leiko Ikemura, catalogue Motion of Love).

-Leiko Ikemura, Yellow Figure with Hummingbird, 2020, cast glass, 34 x 33 x 13 cm, loan from the artist
+Leiko Ikemura, Yellow Figure with Hummingbird, 2020, cast glass, 34 x 33 x 13 cm, Courtesy the artist

 The exhibition also features Ikemura’s early and recent ceramic sculptures.
 The hand-formed, colourfully glazed, to some extent rough clay figures, embody the directness and raw vitality of Ikemura’s early artistic attitude, reminiscent of both Japanese Haniwa figures and Western medieval carvings.
 Preserving physical imprints in its form, the work invokes a central tenet of Ikemura's practice, which can be experienced observing the sculptural work as well as the paintings.

-The artist's large-scale landscape-like paintings reflect on the season's principle of continuous change and repetition, though not literally.
-‘It’s not about portraying any place.
+The artist's large-scale landscape-like paintings reflect on the season's principle of continuous change and repetition, ‘It’s not about portraying any place.
 But we are part of the landscape, and we are landscape as well.
 Because when I’m really close to your face, I start to see mountains, and lakes.
 We can find landscape everywhere, and this inspires me.
 Also my memory inspires me, so when I start to make drawings, or make a certain movement, it can end up being a landscape.
 I like the rhythm of the landscape, it feels like waves.
 The earth undulates, always changing.
-It takes thousands of years, but so what?
+It takes thousands of years, butt that's the way it is.
 It changes.
 That attracts me.
 I don’t paint objective mountains, or lakes.
 What I do is my act, because we have undulating rhythms in our selves.
 We are all cats, and landscapes, and girls.’
 (Leiko Ikemura, catalogue Motion of Love).